Best Snowboards for Beginners, And What to Look For

 Roxy Sugar Banana Women’s Snowboard

 Female riders should definitely have an eye on Roxy; their stuff is made at the famous Mervin Factory, and everything is designed to be specifically for women.
+Using the banana technology to create a rocker between your feet, it is a great technology to learn on.

 The Sugar Banana is their entry-level model, and the mellow rocker is just what you need for that first foray into snowboarding.